Max and Wink

-Mesa Winds Farm Vineyards
+Mesa Winds Farm & Winery

 Thanks to all our grape harvesting helpers!

-The Auguste Escoffier School of Culinary Arts students helped us once again in October.
+The Auguste Escoffier School of Culinary Arts students helped us once again in October 2011.
 Fifteen students and one Chef Bob, the instructor, picked four acres of Pinot Gris and to top that, they prepared a fabulous farm feast afterwards!
 Our good friends Cec and Robert pitched in to pick the Pinot meunier as well.

 Sheep and vineyard management